 SNHU's MS analytics degree is recognized by the Professional Science Master's (PSM) national office as a Professional Science Master's program.
 The PSM is an innovative degree designed to allow students to pursue advanced training in science or mathematics while developing workplace skills valued by employers.

-The 12-course master's in analytics core covers everything from Foundations of Data and Decision Methods and Modeling, to Presentation and Visualization of Data, Optimization and Risk Assessment, and Predictive Analytics.
+In as fast as 15 months, the 12-course master's in analytics core covers everything from Foundations of Data and Decision Methods and Modeling, to Presentation and Visualization of Data, Optimization and Risk Assessment, and Predictive Analytics.

 SNHU’s master’s in analytics program goes beyond the traditional view of data collection and interpretation.
 You’ll develop concrete skills to apply to any work setting.
 Upon completion of the capstone in data analytics, you’ll come away knowing how to leverage data quickly and effectively, plus something even more valuable: how to help a wide variety of industries make mission-critical decisions, assess risk, operate more efficiently and compete more successfully.